Pricing

 Pearl is a gene that only displays on mink rats.
 They are a beautiful silvery-grey color with black eyes.
 The undercoat should be white with a hint of cream.

-We are so excited for our Harley line!
+I love the long haired coats of our harley babies!
 We are working velveteen, rex, and silvermane into the line and aim to produce these messy-haired cuties in a variety of colors.
-Harley is gene that creates longer hair.
 They tend to look like they have bedhead and I love it.
+They do tend to molt significantly around the 5-7 week age, so don’t worry if you pick up in that time frame, be aware they may not have their full fluffy cuteness.
 The coats can become a bit wispy with age as they lack an undercoat, but having rex or velveteen in the coat helps to keep the coat thicker.

-These guys can be a bit sensitive to high protein in their diets, so we recommend a lower protein diet and to avoid supplementing with high protein foods.
-They can also get dry skin, much like hairless varieties, so we recommend using coconut oil to help them moisturize.
-These babies are truly special and absolutely adorable.
+**Please also note that harley rats can be sensitive to high protein in their diets, so we recommend a lower protein diet and to avoid supplementing with high protein foods.
+They can also get dry skin, much like hairless varieties, so we recommend using coconut oil to help them stay moisturized.

 **Please note, dwarf rats are not just standard rats selected to be smaller.
 Dwarfism is a recessive genetic trait that inhibits growth hormone and thus produces rats about 1/3 the size of standard rats.
 They typically average about 100g full-grown.
 What they lack in size, they do tend to make up with in personality so it is important to still provide them plenty of cage space to move around.